 Swan Falls Dam is on the Snake River about 40 miles south of Boise.
-Built in 1901 to provide electricity to nearby mines, it is the oldest hydroelectric generating site on the Snake River.
+It was built in 1901 to provide electricity to nearby mines.
+Swan Falls is the oldest hydroelectric generating site on the Snake River.
 Idaho Power built a new power plant in the mid-1990s.
-The old plant is decommissioned and is now a historical display.
+The old plant is now a museum.

-The museum is open to the public every Saturday between April 15 and Labor Day from 10 a.m. to 4 p.m.
+The museum is open on Saturdays between to the public every Saturday between April 15 and Labor Day from 10 a.m. to 4 p.m.
 Tours at other times may be arranged in advance by emailing us.
 Scheduling tours outside open hours requires at least one week prior notice.
 See tour guidelines.

 Water is available at the restroom in the day-use area, but not at the campsites.